sidramesh2018/calc/docs/frontend.md

 This project generally follows a modified (BEM)[https://frontend.18f.gov/css/naming/#bem] (Block, Element, Modifier) naming scheme.
 This prevents namespace collisions and alleviates the need for too much nested Sass.

-The `sass` files follow a few conventions:
+The Sass files follow a few conventions:
 - Core styles are divided into four categories: [admin](../frontend/source/sass/admin/) (controls styling for the Django site admin), [base](../frontend/source/sass/base/) (styles like resets, grid, and variables), [components](../frontend/source/sass/components/)
 (individual site components like the header and footer), and [libs](../frontend/source/sass/libs/) (vendored CSS).